pereirarodrigo/vijnana/README.md

 **Vijñāna** (from Sanskrit, *"consciousness"*) is a proof-of-concept reinforcement learning system that, in essence, *learns to learn what to be curious about*.
 This repository accompanies my paper **“Temporal Meta-Curiosity via Recurrent Self-Reinforcing Intrinsic Meta-Learning”**.

-At its core is the **Recurrent Intrinsic Meta-Learner (RIML)**, a novel architecture integrating curiosity-driven reinforcement learning with meta-learning and temporal encoding.
+At its core is the **Recurrent Intrinsic Meta-Learner (RIML)**, an architecture integrating curiosity-driven reinforcement learning with meta-learning and temporal encoding.
 The agent operates *without any extrinsic rewards*, relying solely on recursive novelty signals to structure its behavior.

 <img src="recordings/minigrid-unlock-agent/eval-episode-0.gif" width="450px" height="250px"></img><br>